esphome/esphome-devices/src/docs/devices/Sonoff-4CH-Pro-R2/index.md

 ## LED Configuration

 Use _one_ of the following three configurations to adjust the led to your needs.
+Note:  Using the Status LED on the 4CH Pro may cause relay 4 to activate on power up.

 ### Status LED (see <https://esphome.io/components/status_led.html>)